Destructor-Ben/Mod-Extractor/README.md

 # ExtractAnyMod

- A Terraria mod that can extract any mod
+A Terraria mod that allows any mod to be extracted